edgarcosta/motivic-lfunctions/schema.md

 conjugate                     |text                | the [label] of the conjugate L-function, if self dual then None degree                        |smallint            | ^ euler_factors                 |jsonb               | the first [euler factors] stored as array of lists, if the L-func is not rational, we represent each coefficient as pair of doubles corresponding to the real, imaginary pair.
-We need jsonb to be able to handle euler_factors_factorization   |jsonb               | if the L-func is rational and the degree is large enough we store the factorsation of the euler_factors factors                       |text[]              | an array with the labels of the primitive factors (potentially repeated), where the last entry will be Null if we don't know the full factorization gamma_factors                 |jsonb               | **FIXME** index                         |smallint            | the last component of the label
+We need jsonb to be able to handle euler_factors_factorization   |jsonb               | if the L-func is rational and the degree is larger than (???) we store the factorsation of the euler_factors factors                       |text[]              | an array with the labels of the primitive factors (potentially repeated), where the last entry will be Null if we don't know the full factorization gamma_factors                 |jsonb               | **FIXME** index                         |smallint            | the last component of the label